 After passing the "big, shiny and sciencey!" period, a highly developed civilization can enter a stage where technology continues to advance, but becomes a lot sleeker and subtler.
 At the same time, society gets epic.
 Jumpsuits will start being replaced by togas, robes and such garments, bustling mega-cities by brilliant arcologies.
 There will be crystals.
 Lots and lots of crystals.
-This world of tomorrow may end up looking much like Ancient Greece while still enjoying ultratech comforts.
+This world of tomorrow may end up looking much like Ancient Greece (the theme-park Cecil B. de Mille version at least) while still enjoying ultratech comforts.

 It's kinda like the civilization-scale equivalent of crossing the Bishonen Line.